 Rolls-Royce use case:

 Rolls-Royce uses software that is based on an integrated big data tool to determine whether newly designed models of jet engines are ready to be manufactured.
-The simulation created by such software allows the company to spot even the minor defects before the models even get to the production.
+The simulation created by such software allows the company to spot even the minor defects before the models even get to production.
 This significantly reduces company’s costs and drastically increases the quality of jet engines.

 Nowadays, manufacturers of all kinds just cannot ignore innovations and the opportunities they bring.
-It’s not that much about the convenience or following fancy trends, it’s about staying competitive and growing in the new digitized world.
+It’s not that much about convenience or following fancy trends, it’s about staying competitive and growing in the new digitized world.
 In this article, we mentioned only a few possible applications of new technologies in the manufacturing industry, but there are indeed many more of them.

-If you’re looking for a software development company to create a tech solution that will bring your manufacturing business to the next level, experienced GBKSOFT team is ready to help!
+If you’re looking for a software development company to create a tech solution that will bring your manufacturing business to the next level, the experienced GBKSOFT team is ready to help!